Digital Health Enabling Integrated Care Webinar Series

 Although there are an expanding number of digital solutions now available, it is not always clear how these technologies enable integrated care activities.
 Furthermore, new solutions pose new challenges in developing and evaluating these technologies.
-The Digital Health Enabling Integrated Care SIG will seek to address these challenges by hosting a series of four webinars, running every two months, starting in September 2019 and culminating at the 20th International Conference on Integrated Care in April 2020.
+The Digital Health Enabling Integrated Care SIG will seek to address these challenges by hosting a series of webinars.
 The webinar series will take a solution-based approach, presenting key challenges faced when developing, implementing and/or evaluating digital health technologies to support integrated care, and presenting solutions from real-world examples pulled from our membership and networks.

-These series has been designed to meet the aims of the SIG, co-designed with members.
-Please share this webinar information with your networks, and don’t hesitate to reach out to us should you have questions, ideas, wish to participate in our webinars, newsletter or other SIG activities.
+This series has been designed to meet the aims of the SIG, co-designed with members.
+Please share this webinar information with your networks, and don’t hesitate to reach out to us should you have questions, ideas, wish to participate in our webinars, newsletter, or other SIG activities.

 Mylaine Breton, MBA, Ph.D.